Manuals and TCDSs

 Two TCDS covers all Ultramagic Balloons.

-The current manuals must be used however the TCDS is not specific and discussions are ongoing but treat them as ‘current’ for the moment.
-TCDS states that for balloons manufactured prior to 28 September 2003 the original Flight Manual may be used.
+The current manuals must be used however the TCDS is not date specific and discussions are ongoing but treat them as ‘current’ for the moment.
+Ultramagic state that for balloons manufactured prior to 28 September 2003 the original Flight Manual may be used.

 Flight Manual Issue 1 Amendment 11 10/04/2017